COLL101 College Success Seminar

 Planned Sequence of Topics and/or Learning Activities

-- explore how their interests, talents, and abilities align with their specific majors and careers;
+- alignment of interests and abilities with specific majors and careers;

 Assessment Methods for Course Learning Goals

-Reference, Resource, or Learning Materials to be used by Student:Students use authentic materials, articles, college resource websites, career information resources, course specific learning packets, and portfolios.
+Reference, Resource, or Learning Materials to be used by Student:Students use BCCC materials and resources and other websites.
+See course syllabus.